denn1s/computer-graphics-v3/README.md

 The final light intensity is then attenuated based on whether the point is in shadow, and this adjusted intensity is used in the Phong lighting calculation.

+## Reflections

+To create surfaces that look like mirrors, we need to implement reflections.
+This is where ray tracing truly becomes recursive.

+### Recursive Ray Tracing

+When a ray hits a reflective surface, we need to figure out what color it "sees" in the reflection.
+We do this by casting a new ray from the intersection point in the direction of the reflection.
+The color returned by this new ray is then blended with the object's own color.

+*   **Linear Algebra for Reflection**: The key is to calculate the reflection direction.
+This is done with the same `reflect` function we used for specular highlights.
+This time, instead of reflecting the light direction, we reflect the *viewing direction* (the ray coming from the camera).
+The formula `R = V - 2 * N * dot(V, N)` gives us the new direction for our reflection ray, where `V` is the incoming view vector and `N` is the surface normal.

+*   **Blending Colors**: The `albedo` property of our `Material` now has a third component that controls the reflectivity of the surface.
+The final color is a blend of the object's Phong color and the color returned by the reflection ray, weighted by this reflectivity value.

+### Recursion Depth

+Casting a ray that hits a mirror, which reflects another mirror, could lead to an infinite loop of reflections.
+To prevent this, we add a `depth` parameter to our `cast_ray` function.
+Each time we cast a reflection ray, we increment the depth.
+If the depth exceeds a certain limit, we stop recursing and return a default background color.
+This ensures the program doesn't get stuck in an infinite loop.

+## Refractions

+Refraction is the bending of light as it passes from one medium to another, like from air to water or glass.
+This is what makes objects appear distorted when viewed through a transparent material.

+### Snell's Law

+The direction of the refracted ray is calculated using Snell's Law.
+For students who might have zoned out during this part of physics or linear algebra, here's the gist:

+*   **Refractive Index**: Every transparent material has a `refractive_index` that describes how much it slows down light.
+Air is typically ~1.0, water is ~1.33, and glass is ~1.5.
+*   **The Bend**: Snell's Law uses the incoming ray's direction, the surface normal, and the ratio of the two materials' refractive indices to calculate the new, bent direction of the ray.
+Our `refract` function implements this calculation.

+### Total Internal Reflection

+Sometimes, when light tries to exit a dense medium (like glass) into a less dense one (like air) at a very shallow angle, it can't escape and reflects back inside instead.
+This is called **Total Internal Reflection**.

+Our `refract` function automatically handles this.
+If the calculation for the refracted ray has no real solution (which happens when the light hits at that shallow angle), the function instead returns the *reflection* direction.
+This is why our glass sphere might look like a perfect mirror from certain angles.

+### Blending and Recursion

+Just like with reflections, we cast a new ray in the refracted direction and recursively call `cast_ray`.
+The `albedo` property of our `Material` now has a fourth component that controls the transparency of the surface.
+The final color is a blend of the Phong color, the reflected color, and the refracted color, all weighted by their respective albedo values.

 ## How to run this code

 To run this code, you will need to have Rust installed.
 You can find instructions on how to install Rust [here](https://www.rust-lang.org/tools/install).